-Let’s go through how to make a more natural laundry room in your home.
-It’s one of the first places to consider when starting to swap out your products.
-Since we are almost always wearing clothes, covering up with sheets or a blanket, or using a towel, it’s the perfect place to start.
-We are almost constantly in contact with a something that we have washed and dried.
-So let’s get to swapping out some products for more natural options.
+Making a non toxic laundry room in your home is one of the first places to consider when starting to swap out your products.
+Since we are almost always wearing clothes, covering up with sheets or a blanket, or using a towel, it’s the perfect place to start adding non-toxic products.

 natural laundry room essentials

-- Laundry detergent most often has several ingredients that we want to avoid, such as fragrance, dyes, optical brighteners and SLS.
-They can contain allergens that can make things like asthma, allergies, reparatory conditions and skin issues worse.
+- Laundry detergent most often has several ingredients that we want to avoid, such as fragrance, dyes, optical brighteners, and sodium lauryl sulfate (SLS).
+Traditional laundry detergents can contain allergens that can make things like asthma, allergies, reparatory conditions, skin irritation, and sensitive skin issues worse.

-- Fabric softeners most likely contain fragrance, preservatives and dyes.
+- Fabric softeners most likely contain artificial fragrances, preservatives, and dyes.
 How most fabric softeners work is that they create a layer of buildup on your clothes so that they feel softer.
 When in actuality, your clothes are not actually softer.
 Instead, your clothes have a layer of chemicals that make them feel soft.

 - Stain remover often has fragrance and ethoxylated ingredients that you want to avoid.

-- Laundry boosters are heavily scented with artificial fragrance for the sole purpose of making your clothing smell for an extended period of time.
+- Laundry boosters are heavily scented with synthetic fragrances for the sole purpose of making your clothing smell for an extended period of time.

-- Dryer sheets also contain fragrance as well as softeners to make our clothes smell good.
-They can also help to have less static when take out clothes our of the dryer.
+- Dryer sheets also contain strong scents that use the ingredient fragrance as well as softeners to make our clothes smell good.
+They can also help to have less static when taking out clothes out of the dryer.

 Yes, fragrance is everywhere.
-When creating a natural laundry room, you will need to avoid the term fragrance, perfume, parfum or anything else that can mean the synthetic fragrance.
+When creating a non toxic laundry room, you will need to read the ingredient list and avoid any that mention fragrance, perfume, parfum, or anything else that can mean synthetic fragrance.
 Any time you read the word fragrance it means that the company isn’t disclosing what is really in the product due to “trade secrets”.
 There are up to 3,000 chemicals that are included in the fragrance ingredient category.
-Rule of thumb – avoid it all together.
-Read more about fragrance on the EWG’s website.
+Rule of thumb – avoid it altogether.
+Read more about fragrance on the Environmental Working Group website.

-Unfortunately, no it’s not the same thing.
-Products that are labeled as unscented can still contain the ingredient fragrance, but instead it’s using the chemicals in fragrance as a way to mask the odors of other ingredients.
-Alternatively, fragrance free products are no made with any masking chemicals or scented fragrance.
-When looking at packaging, make sure to select the product that says fragrance free.
-But the only way to know 100% for sure is to take a look at the label and read the ingredients yourself.
+Unfortunately, just buying the unscented version of a product doesn’t mean that it is fragrance-free.
+Products that are labeled as unscented can still contain the common ingredient fragrance, but instead, it’s using the chemicals in fragrance as a way to mask the odors of other ingredients.
+Alternatively, fragrance-free products are not made with any masking chemicals or scented fragrances.
+When looking at the packaging, make sure to select the product that says fragrance-free.
+But the only way to know 100% for sure is to take a look at the label and read the list of ingredients yourself.
+If you have skin sensitivities, allergies, or want the cleanest option, go for fragrance-free.

 Laundry detergent